Chapter 10:

 “Sorry, you can’t co- OOF!“ said the caretaker as she was pushed to the side.

-Frigyes rushed in, in some cheap tan pants and shirt.
+Frigyes rushed in, in some cheap tan pants and a tattered shirt.
 He had his face up against Kitezh.

-“Look at what I got!” said Frigyes, as she waved something in Kitezh’s face.
+“Look at what I got!” said Frigyes, as he waved a metal object covered in blood in Kitezh’s face.

 “Ew, get that away from me!”